 - 6.7.3.1 A property owner requests a Letter of Interpretation on a form to be supplied by the Clearinghouse. - 6.7.3.2 The Clearinghouse staff may conduct an analysis of the property and will allocate Pine Barrens Credits based upon the allocation formula and any unique features of a particular parcel of land.
 The Clearinghouse staff mails the Letter of Interpretation to the property owner. - 6.7.3.3 The property owner has thirty (30) days from the date of the Letter of Interpretation to appeal the allocation to the Commission in writing.
-Extensions of this deadline for filing an appeal may be granted at the Commission's discretion upon written request of the property owner. - 6.7.3.4 The Commission shall consider the appeal within sixty (60) days of receipt of an appeal, and may schedule a hearing.
-The Commission shall decide the appeal within sixty (60) days of receipt of the appeal.
+Extensions of this deadline for filing an appeal may be granted at the Commission's discretion upon written request of the property owner. - 6.7.3.4 The Commission shall consider the written appeal request within a timeframe of sixty (60) days or by the end of two consecutive regularly scheduled Commission meetings, whichever date comes first after the of receipt of an appeal, and shall schedule and hold a hearing within that period of time.
+The appellant shall be given an opportunity to present arguments and relevant material at the hearing. - 6.7.3.5 After the appeal hearing, the Commission shall decide the appeal within a timeframe of sixty (60) days or by the end of two consecutive regularly scheduled Commission meetings, whichever date comes first, and may seek the advice of the Clearinghouse Board.
 The Commission may confirm, increase, or decrease the allocation to be received from the Clearinghouse.
+A new Letter of Interpretation containing the Commission's final allocation(s) to the subject parcel(s) will be issued following such a decision.
+An appeal shall be deemed denied if the Commission fails to make a decision in this timeline.